 This mouth-watering red salsa recipe comes together quick!
 Completely adjustable to taste, make it mild, medium or hot, then share this Easy Mexican Chipotle Salsa as a dip and with all your favorite Mexican food, like this One Pan Mexican Quinoa Recipe or in Slow Cooker Pinto Beans!
 This recipe is vegetarian, vegan and easily gluten free.

-I started making homemade Mexican red salsa when my cousin shared this mouth-watering chipotle salsa with me so many years ago.
+I started making homemade Mexican red salsa when my cousin shared this mouth-watering chipotle salsa with me years ago.
 I had a habit of simply buying red salsa from the store.
-But after she showed me how easy it is to make homemade, and also, when I tasted it, I knew I had to start making my own.
+But after she showed me how easy it is to make a homemade chipotle salsa recipe, I had to start making my own.

 With a rough outline of the ingredients, I started playing with the proportions of jalapeños, chipotle peppers, adobo sauce and onions to see what I preferred, and to tone it down a bit when needed.
 I’m reminded that some prefer a mild red salsa over a fiery chipotle hot salsa recipe.

 Ingredients for Mexican Chipotle Salsa

 Chipotle peppers in adobo sauce are the star of this red salsa recipe.
 They are smoky, spicy and have a unique flavor that makes them so delicious in Mexican food recipes.
 Find them in a small can on the Mexican food aisle of your local grocery store.
 In summary, here’s what you will need:

 - Canned fire roasted tomatoes